Animal welfare at Waitrose

 In recognition of this we were a recipient of Compassion in World Farming’s inaugural Cage Free Award in 2017.

-All our abattoirs are equipped with CCTV to ensure welfare standards are maintained.
+All our abattoirs are equipped with CCTV since 2012 to ensure welfare standards are maintained.
 Footage is independently reviewed on a regular basis.

-The use of authentic ingredients is very important to our customers and this is especially true with our authentic continental meats such as Spanish chorizo, German salami, Italian Parma ham and prosciutto, and Belgian Paté.
+The use of authentic ingredients is very important to our customers and this is especially true with our authentic continental meats such as Spanish chorizo, German salami, Italian Parma ham and prosciutto, and paté.

 We pledge that all cows producing milk for Waitrose will spend a minimum of 120 days each year grazing on pasture.
 In practice, our dairy cows will graze for far longer than 120 days/year but this new pledge sets in stone a minimum standard, strengthening our commitment to animal welfare and ensuring a level of consistency across our dairy farms.
 We are the only supermarket to make this pledge.
-During 2016, our conventional dairy herds were grazed for an average of 167 days.
-Some of our farmers managed to graze their herds for more than 200 days.
+During 2017, our conventional dairy herds were grazed for an average of 181 days; our organic dairy farmers averaged 205 days.

 The use of growth promoters is strictly prohibited across all our livestock supply chains.